You Support This Site

 Except its only the shell of Father Damien, what's inside him is much worse.

 But it will take us another 20 minutes to find out what.
 And once we do, we are treated to the rest of the movie filled with exposition.
 Lots and lots of exposition delivered by both Damien and the executed killer, James Venamun (Brad Douriff: CHILD'S PLAY [all of them, he's Chucky!], ALIEN: RESURRECTION, DEATH MACHINE, THE LORD OF THE RINGS: THE TWO TOWERS).
 Don't get me wrong.
-The monologues by Miller and Douriff are quite well done, chilling and effective, at first.
+The monologues by Miller and Douriff are done quite well, chilling and effective - at first.
 But they just go on and on and on for far, far, far too long!

 And you know what else?
 Everything that happens in the last 45 minutes of the movie has nearly nothing to do with the first 60!
 It's nearly as punishing to watch THE EXORCIST III as it is to write the review as it must be for you to read it so I'll stop right here!